carolineleeper/TecomaTwilight/musicians/kitty-rae.md

 ---
-name: "Kitty Rae"
+name: Kitty Rae
-image: "/images/musicians/Kitty Rae - Official Image.JPG"
+image: /images/musicians/Kitty Rae - Official Image.JPG
 ---
 Emerging indie-pop artist Kitty Rae is one to watch.
 The Melbourne-based singer/songwriter writes uplifting, feel-good bops whilst also engaging in the complicated emotions of what it feels like to be human.
-Her debut EP The Prelude will be released on November 20th, written and recorded all at home in her living room during isolation.
+Her debut EP The Prelude was released on November 20th, written and recorded all at home in her living room during isolation.
 Discover Kitty Rae today - [kittyrae.com](https://www.kittyrae.com/)

 <https://youtu.be/VbWYGfznHtg>